Balarubinan/hackthon_project/README.md

 1)All UI for the website has been completed
 2)database schemas have been decide
-3)database created and database functions have been finished 4)Web app has been deployed Basic Skeleton of web app working ,Facing problems with DB hosting python environment (visit http://balarubinan.pythonanywhere.com/home) 5)configuring database hosting
+3)database created and database functions have been finished 4)Web app has been deployed and it's fully functional with all database and Backend Operations (visit http://balarubinan.pythonanywhere.com/home) 5)Testing phase is over Testing Done :-(Integration testing and Stub testing) 6)Rendering UI changes and Bug fixes